 Downey Brand was one of the founding members and was instrumental in forming the Sacramento County Bar Association's Diversity Fellowship Program.
 Going strong after more than 20 years, the Fellowship Program places first-year minority and disadvantaged law students in summer internships with Sacramento-area law firms to provide them with professional experience.
 Every summer since its inception, our firm has hosted one to two first-year minority law students from either Pacific McGeorge or UC Davis School of Law.
 Through the years, Downey Brand has been an active supporter of the annual Unity Bar Dinner.

-Downey Brand is a named sponsor of the California Bar Foundation’s Diversity Scholarship Program, which financially supports newly admitted law students from diverse backgrounds as they study to enter California’s legal community.
-Affiliated with the California State Bar, the Bar Foundation promotes equal access to the justice system and strives to build a better legal community reflective of California’s diverse population.
-Through contributions from law firms, leading corporations and other donors, the California Bar Foundation’s Diversity Scholarship Program has been awarding scholarships since 2008.
-In 2016, more than 250 rising first-year law students applied for the California Bar Foundation's Diversity Scholarship, with 29 worthy recipients receiving scholarships.
+Downey Brand is a named sponsor of the California ChangeLawyer's Diversity Scholarship Program, which financially supports newly admitted law students from diverse backgrounds as they study to enter California’s legal community.
+Originally affiliated with the California State Bar as the California Bar Foundation, California ChangeLawyer promotes equal access to the justice system and strives to build a better legal community reflective of California’s diverse population.
+Through contributions from law firms, leading corporations and other donors, the California ChangeLawyer's Diversity Scholarship Program has been awarding scholarships since 2008.
+In 2017, more than 250 rising first-year law students applied for the California ChangeLawyer's Diversity Scholarship, with 35 worthy recipients receiving scholarships.
 Meet Downey Brand's 2017 Diversity Scholar.

 Cristo Rey High School